 \section{Conclusion}

-In this paper, we introduced a generalized variance method to compute the instantaneous variance of the log-returns for multi-stock dynamics under both the Heston and Barndorff-Nielsen–Shephard (BNS) models.
+In this paper, we introduced a generalized variance method to compute the determinant-based instantaneous generalized variance of log-returns for multi-asset dynamics under both the Heston and Barndorff-Nielsen–Shephard (BNS) models.
 This method is based on the computation of the determinant of the portfolio return covariance matrix, providing a more tractable approach for estimating the realized variance of selected stocks in our numerical analysis.

 We selected nine stocks and randomly reshuffled them into three groups, each containing three distinct stocks.
 The fitted models from both the Heston and BNS frameworks showed a strong agreement with the empirical realized variance over the selected time horizons.
-Notably, the BNS model demonstrated an superior fit, capturing approximately 40\% more of the variance in the data that the Heston model failed to explain.
-Meanwhile, the BNS model demonstrated lower errors indicating an improved accuracy compared to the Heston model.
+Notably, the BNS model demonstrated a superior fit, capturing approximately 40\% more of the variance in the data that the Heston model failed to explain.
+Meanwhile, the BNS model demonstrated lower errors, indicating an improved accuracy compared to the Heston model.
 This aligns with our expectations, as the BNS model is capable of capturing jumps more effectively in the underlying asset dynamics.